Auditions FAQ

 - When you enter the audition room, feel free to play a few notes and re-tune if you need to.

 - Remember: We are storytellers.
-Your personality and connection with your audience (the Casting Team) is JUST as important as your chops.
+Your personality and connection with your audience (the Casting Team) is JUST as important as your musicality.

 - When auditioning on high bar and rings, provide your grips.